[Updated May 2025]

-It’s an innovative fusion of entertainment, social interaction and dining, turning ordinary venues into buzzing social hubs where guests can eat, drink, and engage in friendly competition.
+It’s an innovative fusion of entertainment, social interaction and dining, turning ordinary venues into buzzing social hubs where guests can eat, drink and engage in friendly competition.
+The momentum behind this emerging trend is undeniable, with the competitive socialising sector seeing a15% expansion in 2024 and forecast of 5.8% growth in 2025.*

 What is competitive socialising?

-Competitive socialising presents a huge opportunity to diversify the traditional dining experience, drive foot traffic and boost dwell time.
+Competitive socialising presents a huge opportunity to diversify the traditional dining experience, drive foot traffic and boost your venue’s revenue.
 The longer guests stay to play, the more they’ll eat, drink and spend.
-Moreover, competitive socialising allows your venue to stand out from typical restaurants or bars by creating unique and memorable experiences that leave a lasting impression on your guests.
+Moreover, competitive socialising allows your venue to stand out from typical restaurants or bars by creating unique and memorable experiences that leave a lasting impression on your guests and encourage them to come back.

 Why is competitive socialising so popular?